 To become a notary public in New York, candidates must be at least 18 years old, a resident of New York State or have a workplace in the state, and possess permanent resident status.
 No advanced degree is necessary but a written exam must be passed.
 Additionally, candidates should be prepared for a background check, as having a criminal record might complicate the application process.

-How much does the application process cost for becoming a notary in New York?
+How much does the application process cost to become a notary in New York?

 The application process for becoming a notary in New York involves a $60 fee payable to the Secretary of State.
 This fee is required when submitting your application, which includes a notarized Oath of Office and proof of passing the necessary examination.